Moon Mission Using B-Plane Targeting

 Upon completion of this tutorial, you will be able to:

-• Model a lunar orbit insertion.
+• Design and model a lunar orbit insertion

 Video guidance